The Council of Research & Technical Advice on Acute Malnutrition (CORTASAM)

 In April 2017 we launched a global research prioritisation exercise that aimed to provide a robust and transparent framework to collect global, regional, and country-level stakeholder feedback on the research priorities across the continuum of acute malnutrition in children 0-5 years of age.

 This survey resulted in impressive results: we received 313 responses representing 63 different countries and 167 different organisations globally.
-A summary of the responses is available below and we are now conducting the analysis, the final results will be made publicly available as soon as possible.
+A summary of the responses is available below.
+We are now conducting the analysis, the final results will be made publicly available as soon as possible.
 Download a summary of the survey responses here.

 Any questions on the exercise can be directed to firstname.lastname@example.org.